 In the fourth quarter of Fiscal 2020, the IRS notified us on Letter 226-J, that we may be liable for an Employer Shared Responsibility Payment ("ESRP") in the amount of \$4.2 million for the year ended December 31, 2017.
 The ESRP is applicable to employers that had 50 or more full-time equivalent employees, did not offer minimum essential coverage ("MEC") to at least 95% of full-time employees (and their dependents) or did offer MEC to at least 95% of full time-employees (and their dependents), which did not meet the affordable or minimum value criteria and had one or more employees who claimed the Employee Premium Tax Credit ("PTC") pursuant to the Affordable Care Act (the "ACA").
 The IRS determines which employers receive Letter 226-J and the amount of the proposed ESRP from information that the employers complete on their information returns (IRS Forms 1094-C and 1095-C) and from the income tax returns of their employees.
 Since the inception of the ACA, it has been our policy to offer MEC to all full-time employees and their dependents.
 Based on our analysis, we responded to the IRS on January 15, 2020 asserting that we did offer MEC to at least 95% of our full-time employees for each month of 2017 and noting that the discrepancy was caused by errors in the electronic files uploaded through the ACA information return system.
-The IRS has requested that we provide some additional information, and we provided that information on September 2, 2020.
-However, we do not believe we have any liability with respect to this matter.
-As a result, we did not make an accrual for this matter for the year ended February 1, 2020 or the six months ended August 1, 2020.
+After several communications with the IRS, we received notice from the IRS dated October 26, 2020 acknowledging our position and reducing our potential ESRP liability to less than \$500.

 On July 22, 2020, Pontegadea UK Ltd. (the "Pontegadea") filed a claim against Schuh Ltd. in the Queen's Bench Division of the U.K. High Court of Justice regarding unpaid rent, service charges and insurance for certain premises located at 34-48 Oxford Street in London.
-Pontegadea is seeking to recover £845,500, plus £10,000 of court fees and interest.
-The claim is in its early stages and we are contesting the liability.
-The unpaid rent, service charges and insurance have been accrued as of August 1, 2020.
+Pontegadea initially sought to recover £845,500, plus £10,000 of court fees and interest, but after we resolved part of the claim, the remaining claim in dispute is £406,100.
+The claim is in its early stages and we are contesting the alleged liability.
+The unpaid rent, service charges and insurance have been accrued as of October 31, 2020.